omkarcloud/botasaurus/README.md

   </div>

 <h3 align="center">
-  The All in One Framework to build Awesome Scrapers.
+  The All in One Framework to Build Awesome Scrapers
 </h3>

 <p align="center">